McGill-NLP/topiocqa/README.md

         output_dir={your output dir}
 ```

 The revelant files to run the above command can be downloaded using the following resource keys: `results.retriever.dpr.all_history`, `data.gold_passages_info.all_history`.
-First time run will preprocess `train_files` & `dev_files` and convert them into serialized set of .pkl files in the same locaion and will use them on all subsequent runs.
+First time run will preprocess `train_files` & `dev_files` and convert them into serialized set of .pkl files in the same location and will use them on all subsequent runs.
 The DPR reader model reported in the paper was trained on 8 x 32GB V100 GPU machines.
+The trained checkpoint for DPR Reader trained on DPR Retriever results can be downloaded using `model_checkpoints.reader.dpr_reader.dpr_retriever.all_history`.

 To evaluate the DPR Reader model, we use the same command as above, but without `train_files` argument:
 ```